btf7/6502-Emulator/README.md

 You must pass a 64KiB file as input - this file will be loaded into processor memory before the processor is started.

+If you move the window or grab the title bar, the emulator will freeze until you let go - this is a Windows feature I can't easily work around

 ## Memory Layout

 There is 64KiB of memory, broken up as shown: